phalpern/WG21-halpern/destructive_move.md

 trivially destructive-movable.
 The `is_trivially_destructive_movable` template could be specialized for such a type. -- _end note_]

+The `is_trivially_destructive_movable` template is a UnaryTypeTrait with a base characteristic of `true_type` or `false_type`.
+A specialization with a base characteristic of `true_type` indicates that type `T` is _trivially destructive-movable_.
+A specialization with a base characteristic of `false_type` gives no indication of whether or not `T` is _trivially destructive-movable_.
+The behavior of a program for which a specialization of `is_trivially_destructive_movable` incorrectly derives from `true_type` is undefined.
-The `is_trivially_destructive_movable` template shall be a UnaryTypeTrait with a base characteristic of `true_type` if it can be shown that `T` is _trivially destructive-movable_, otherwise `false_type`.  [_Note:_ False negatives are acceptable, but false positives would result in undefined behavior. -- _end note_]  An implementation may specialize `is_trivially_destructive_movable` for any standard library type for which it is appropriate.
-A program may specialize `is_trivially_destructive_movable` for a user-defined class `T`.
-Such a specializations shall meet all of the requirements for this template.
+[_Note:_ False negatives are acceptable, but false positives would result in undefined behavior. -- _end note_]
+An implementation may provide explicit specializations of `is_trivially_destructive_movable` for any subset of types in the standard and a program may specialize `is_trivially_destructive_movable` for user-defined classes.

 Type trait `is_nothrow_destructive_movable`
 -------------------------------------------